 As from 2015, activities at ILMI will be guided by the Land, Livelihoods and Housing programme, while remaining open to new collaborative research, training, and outreach activities.

-ILMI is governed by an interim board composed of Prof. Mutjinde Katjiua (Chair), Dr. Rolf Becker, Prof. Alinah Segobye, Mr. Phillip Lühl, Mr. Samuel Hayford, Ms. Kristy Asino, and Mr. Kaleb Negussie.
+ILMI is governed by a Charter and an interim board composed of Prof. Mutjinde Katjiua (Chair), Dr. Rolf Becker, Prof. Alinah Segobye, Mr. Phillip Lühl, Mr. Samuel Hayford, Ms. Kristy Asino, and Mr. Kaleb Negussie.
 The coordination of ILMI activities is undertaken by Dr. Guillermo Delgado, together with a team of collaborators varying per project.
 Ms Muna Anguwo is the project administrator.